Our guide to what happens after you set up a direct debit, and what counts as active.

 This guide explains what counts as "active" technically, but some banks might have different requirements.
 If you want to make sure you'll qualify for a specific offer, it's always worth checking directly with the bank.

-Set up a Tiny Direct Debit today.
+Set up a Tiny Direct Debit to unlock your switch bonus today!